grace-notes/website/contents/topics/darkness-of-the-soul.md

 ---
-title: Darkness Of The Soul
+title: "Darkness in the Soul"
+pdf: "darknessofthesoul.pdf"
-description: an exposition of Ephesians 4:17-24.
+description: "an exposition of Ephesians 4:17-24."
 template: lesson.jade
 ---